tlaplus/PlusPy/README.md

 above.
 It is important to try to avoid ad hoc solutions.
 The Messaging and Input modules provide a clean separation between the TLA+ world and the Python world.
 They can be used with the TLC model checker or TLAPS to validate your code.
-The IO module is outside the TLA+ world, so if you extend it, try to do it through a module that has clean semantics.
+The IOUtils module is outside the TLA+ world, so if you extend it, try to do it through a module that has clean semantics.

 Similarly, while it is possible to invoke operators other than "Spec" directly from